taylorSando/pedestal-todo/beginners.md

     (dom/append! (dom/by-id parent) (html))))
 ```

 Just focus on the arguments for now, don't worry about what's happening inside.
 You should see 3 arguments.
 The first argument is the renderer.
 This represents a DOM-like object that is used to help manipulate the DOM.
 I'll have more to see about this later.
-The second argument is a destructing pattern.
+The second argument is a destructuring pattern.
 This represents the application delta.
-In this case, since :node-create specifies a vector of two, we have a destructing form of **[_ path]**.
+In this case, since :node-create specifies a vector of two, we have a destructuring form of **[_ path]**.
 The full pattern would actually be more like **[type path]**, where type is going to equal :node-create and path is going to equal [:todo].
 The third parameter, transmitter, is the input queue.
 This can be used to send messages back to the application.
 I'll have more to say about the input queue, and how it works later.

 This was just a basic introduction to the rendering functions, the application deltas, and the rendering config.
 You should have a very basic idea of how they work.
 I will move on for now, but we will be revisiting all this ideas later.